NeutronCSS/neutroncss/README.md

 		@include columns(3);
 	}

-What if you don't want equal-widths, you want the middle column to be larger?
+What if you don't want equal-widths?
+Instead, you want the middle column to be larger?
 That's easy too.

 	section {
 		@include columns((1,3,1));